Table of Contents

 This is a test email.

 The LANforge system uses the term 'Resource' to apply to a data-processing machine.
-The Resource Mgr tab displays information on all Resources discovered by the LANforge server and provides the the ability to perform system functions on selected machines (one or more).
+The Resource Mgr tab displays information on all Resources discovered by the LANforge server and provides the ability to perform system functions on selected machines (one or more).
 Clicking the Netsmith button will open a Netsmith display window for the selected Resource(s).
 Clicking the Restart LANforge button will restart the LANforge server on the selected Resource(s).
 Clicking the Reboot Machines button will reboot the operating system on selected Resource(s).
 Clicking the Shutdown Machines button will shutdown the operating system on the selected Resource(s).

 If a resource indicates 'Phantom', then the LANforge server is not running on it, or the LANforge manager is unable to communicate with it for some reason.
 You will not be able to manage a Resource in this state.
 If the Resource is not Phantom, then you can also reboot the Resource OS, or shutdown the OS for good (i.e., until a power-cycle of the individual Resource.)